 And now, what you’ve all been waiting for: a treatise on the highly stigmatized, and highly misunderstood, lower-back tattoo.

 A “tramp stamp” is a derogatory term for a woman’s lower-back tattoo.
 The name stems from this particular tattoo’s erotic (or eroticized) location just above the buttocks; a “tramp” is a derogatory term for a promiscuous–or allegedly promiscuous–woman.

 The acupuncture channel that passes through “tramp stamp” territory is called the Girdle Vessel, or Dài Mài (pronounced “dye my”).
 A girdle is like a corset but sits slightly lower, extending from the waist to the hips.
-The Dài Mài is named after a girdle because both wrap around the waist and have a primary confining function.
+The Dài Mài is named after a girdle because both wrap around the waist and have a primary function of confinement.
 While a girdle confines fat, the Dài Mài leads acupuncture channels like the Rèn Mài of “mommy issues” past in serving as a reservoir to absorb inundation from emotions, thoughts, and memories in the wake of a traumatic experience.6 Its specialty, however, is taking on the surplus of two emotions in particular: guilt and shame.